sanjeevkumar761/one_touch_sap_deployment_on_azure/hana-db-single-node-infra-and-sw/deploytoazure.md

 It takes about 45-60 minutes for full deployment process to complete.
 Please follow the steps mentioned below:

 ## Getting ready:
 Create Service Principal using Azure Cloud Shell /AZ CLI with command "az ad sp create-for-rbac".
 Save details as you'll need those later.
+If you use exitsing Service Principal, please make sure to copy appId and password/secret correctly.

 ## To deploy HANA, Click the button below: